📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 But let’s try to keep it simple.
 Like many other countries, Portugal imposes a capital gain tax on the sale of assets in general (depending on the capital origin).

-Capital gain related to property selling can be calculated by the difference between the sale value and the acquisition value, with the application of monetary coefficients and added by certain charges and expenses.
+Capital gains from selling property are calculated as the difference between the sale price and the purchase price, adjusted with monetary coefficients and certain applicable charges and expenses.

 Depending on whether you are a resident or not in Portugal, and also if this property is your primary residence, different tax rates will apply.